 Company witness Kerin testified that in Exhibits 10 and 11 to his testimony, he broke the ash pond closure costs already incurred or expected to be incurred prior to November 30, 2017, down into their core components and described the plants to which these costs apply.
 In detailing these costs, he also provided narrative summaries as to why, in his view, these costs were incurred and why the compliance actions which led to those costs were the most reasonable and cost-effective options given the applicable facts and circumstances.
-He maintained that these exhibits, coupled with the balance of his testimony and exhibits, demonstrate that these costs are reasonable and prudent.
+He maintained that these costs are reasonable and prudent.
 Tr.
 Vol. 14, p.
 135.